Jess Wright: Music

 In 2012, Wright signed a three-single deal with All Around the World.
 She later went to Marbella to film the music video for her debut single "Dance All Night", which was released on 16 September 2012 and peaked at number 36 on the UK Singles Chart.
 Wright released her second single "Dominoes" featuring Mann on 17 February 2013, which charter on the UK Official Dance Chart at number 36.
 Wright then released a further track, "Come With Me", in June 2013, as part of Clubland 23.

 Personal life

-In May 2022, Wright gave birth to her first child, a boy.
+Wright was in a relationship with her fellow The Only Way Is Essex co-star Ricky Rayment between 2012 and November 2014.
+She married William Lee-Kemp in 2021 and she gave birth to her first child, a boy in May 2022.